brucemack/nanovna-controller/README.md

 Follow these instructions the first time you are installing/running the controller:

 * Make sure you have a Git client installed.
-* Make sure you have Pytnon 3.7.3 or greater installed.
+* Make sure you have Python 3.7.3 or greater installed.
 * Clone the Github repo and change into the project directory:

       git clone git clone https://github.com/brucemack/nanovna-controller.git
       cd nanovna-controller
-* Setup a Python virtual environment (called venv in this case):
+* Setup a Python virtual environment (called dev in this case):

-      python3 -m venv venv
+      python3 -m venv dev
 * Activate the virtual environment by sourcing the activate script:

-      . venv/bin/activate
+      . dev/bin/activate
 * Install the required Python packages:

       pip install -r requirements.txt
+* Edit the config.ini file:
+  - Set the work directory to a location where you'd like to store working files created by the controller (i.e., user config files)
+  - Set the TCP port you want to listen on for HTTP connections.
 * Launch the server:

       python main.py